muneeb-ali/coinbase-spreadsheet/README.md

 coinbase-spreadsheet
 ====================

-Get Coinbase BTC price in a Google spreadsheet
+Get Coinbase bitcoin (sell/buy) price in a Google spreadsheet

 1. Open the Google spreadsheet where you want to import the Coinbase price
 2. Go to "Tools" --> "Script Manager".
 Click on "New" --> "Blank Project"